ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 There is no assumption or prerequisites for a reader to cover before reading this series.

 Looks interesting?
-Stay tuned to read the upcoming post as soon as it is published.
+Stay tuned to read the upcoming chapter as soon as it is published.

 > Please note that this book does not solely cover typical data intelligence concepts.